privatenumber/vue-just-ssr/README.md

 Example: `just-ssr --template ./dev/template.html`

-You can pass in your own template for the entire page's HTML with the `--template` flag.
+Use this flag to pass in your own template for the entire page's HTML with the `--template` flag.
 The template should contain a comment `<!--vue-ssr-outlet-->` which serves as the placeholder for rendered app content.

-For more information, read the official [Vue docs](https://ssr.vuejs.org/api/#template).
+Read the official [Vue docs](https://ssr.vuejs.org/api/#template) for more information.

 ### App
 Flag: `--create-app, -a`